SpechtLabs/tka/docs/explanation/overview.md

 ## How it works on a high level

-1. A TKA server runs inside your Kubernetes cluster and exposes an HTTP API over you [Tailscale] _[tailnet]_.
+1. A TKA server runs inside your Kubernetes cluster and exposes an HTTP API over your [Tailscale] _[tailnet]_.
    - Since the API is only available via your [tailnet], the only users who can reach the API endpoint are already trusted due to their membership in your [tailnet] and explicit ACLs allowing them access to the API endpoint via a [Tailscale ACL grant]
 2. Incoming requests are resolved to the User who is performing the request and authorized by the capability in your ACL, naming a role and validity period.
 3. The TKA operator running in your cluster provisions a short-lived [ServiceAccount] and binds appropriate [RBAC].